-A FINRA Investigation Precedes An Audit
+A FINRA Investigation Precedes an Audit

 As soon as someone from the FINRA team shows up, they will request an office tour.
-Once the tour is complete, they will set up meetings with the leaders of compliance within the business, and with the people that lead the business directly.
+Once the tour is complete, they will set up meetings with the leaders of compliance within the business and the people who lead the business directly.
 There may also be meetings with the different security personnel to see what controls are in place protecting the data and systems within the business.
 Most teams will also ask to see the asset inventory created to keep track of all systems and data in case of a cyberthreat, along with the log of how often the inventory is updated.
 There will also be requests for additional documents and proof of compliance at this time in most instances.
-Your firm needs to make sure that all communication is prompt and efficient to help ensure the quickest possible resolution to the audit process.
+Your firm needs to ensure that all communication is prompt and efficient to help ensure the quickest possible resolution to the audit process.
 Weekly meetings are to be expected during this process so that as issues arise, they can be remedied, and adjustments can be made.

 FINRA Exit Meeting

-When the audit nears its end, the FINRA team will hold an exit meeting to discuss the areas of concern and hand over recommendations to correct any of the issues discovered during the audit process.
+When the audit nears its end, the FINRA team will hold an exit meeting to discuss the areas of concern and hand over recommendations to correct any issues discovered during the audit process.
 There will also be an exit meeting report for you to look over and respond to.
 Each item will be discussed, and you will need to have responses to each item in the report.
 This can be a difficult situation and should not be entered into without the help of a Los Angeles-based FINRA audit IT support team by your side.